Schema architecture

 Entity type discriminators

 Every entity carries a type property that identifies its kind.
 The type is a required string const on every entity schema.
-Because entities are placed in typed arrays (components, tokenGroups, themes, styles, patterns), the array name already determines the expected type — but the type property is still required on each entity for self-description and validation.
+Entities live in typed arrays (components, tokenGroups, themes, styles, patterns), so the array name already pins the expected type.
+The type property is still required on each entity for self-description and validation.

 type valueArrayEntityDefined in